useful packagesimport numpy as npimport pandas as pd#%pip install gapminder (for installing gapminder if you haven't had one)from gapminder import gapminderprint(f"* Number of observations: {gapminder.shape[0]}")gapminder.sample(3)

 2.2.
 Qualitative variables

-Qualitative variables are simpler than quantitative ones, as we primarily focus on the proportion or frequency of each category.
+Qualitative variables are simpler than the quantitative ones, as we primarily focus on the proportion or frequency of each category.
 In our dataset, the existing qualitative variables are not suitable for analysis because they are repeated each year.
-Therefore, we will create three new qualitative variables associated with the three quantitative ones by dividing them into three categories each.
+Therefore, we will create three new qualitative variables associated with the three quantitative columns by copping them into three categories each.

 In year 2002,